COSI-Lab/meeting-minutes/_posts/2017-03-01-Meeting-Minutes.md

 # After Meeting Slot

 ## Keyboard Cleaning Workshop
-Kyle is croud scourcing labor to clean all the keyboards in COSI.
+Kyle is crowd scourcing labor to clean all the keyboards in COSI.